DFHack/dfhack/docs/Documentation.rst

 You can also build the documentation without running CMake - this is faster if you only want to rebuild the documentation regardless of any code changes.
-The ``docs/build.py`` script will build the documentation in any specified formats (HTML only by default) using essentially the same command that CMake runs when building the docs.
+The ``docs/build.py`` script will build the documentation in any specified formats (HTML only by default) using the same command that CMake runs when building the docs.
 Run the script with ``--help`` to see additional options.

 Examples: